Quasiperiodic solutions of the generalized SQG equation: Symplectic transformations

-\section{Symplectic transformations}
+\chapter{Symplectic transformations}

-In Section~\ref{reduction}, we will conjugate the operator $\mathcal{L}_\omega$ with reversible transformations $\Phi$ to reduce each coefficient of $M$ to a constant.
-Before we start the conjugations, we study useful properties of the transformations that we will use throughout the section. \begin{definition} \begin{enumerate}[label= (\arabic*)] \item We say that $\Phi[h]$ is type (1) if it is a time-$1$ flow map determined by a Hamiltonian PDE in $H_{S^\perp}$:
+In Chapter~\ref{reduction}, we will conjugate the operator $\mathcal{L}_\omega$ with reversible transformations $\Phi$ to reduce each coefficient of $M$ to a constant.
+Before we start the conjugations, we study useful properties of the transformations that we will use throughout the chapter. \begin{definition} \begin{enumerate}[label= (\arabic*)] \item We say that $\Phi[h]$ is type (1) if it is a time-$1$ flow map determined by a Hamiltonian PDE in $H_{S^\perp}$: